KShebek/cbe504/main.typ

 // draw energy diagram

 When a molecule adsorbs onto a surface, some of these degrees of freedom are lost.
-If the adsorbate is strongly chemisorbed onto the surface, then there are likely no translational or rotational degrees of freedom left.
+If the adsorbate is strongly chemisorbed onto the surface, then there are likely no translational or rotational degrees of freedom left, depending on how strongly the molecule is adsorbed.
 The vibrational degrees of freedom are still present, although the vibrational modes are likely to differ substantially from the gas phase, and there are now $3N_0$ modes.
-These approximations are often known as the harmonic limit.
+Collectively, this set of approximations is often known as the harmonic limit.

+#self[
+  Draw adsorbate on surface having no translational or rotational degrees of freedom.
+]

 If the adsorbate is somewhat weakly bound, then the remaining degrees of freedom are likely to be somewhere between that used for a free gas and that of a chemisorbed species.
 More complicated expressions are available to model these intermediate behaviors, such as the hindered translator--hindered rotor model.